Recorder

 BLOR701 7-Hole Runes |

 The Ocarina (Italian for “little goose”) is a wind instrument from baked or dried clay.
 It was used by the ancient highly developed cultures such as the Mayas, Incas and Aztecs.
-Nowadays the Ocarina is famous thanks to the computer game The Legend of Zelda.
+Nowadays the Ocarina is famous thanks to the computer game, The Legend of Zelda.
 There the hero transports himself to different places by playing an Ocarina.

 The Ocarina is held with both hands.
 It has at least four holes, and sometimes up to twelve.
 Thus you can play on simple diatonic scales with or without half-notes.

-Our blue models are by John Langley, which are some of the best Ocarinas.
+Our blue models are by John Langley, and are some of the best Ocarinas.
 There are simple diatonic tunings for one or two parts (duets).
 Other types are Sopran, Sopranino and Alto in pentatonic tuning.

 Each instrument is handmade from ceramic.
 For children we recommend the plastic models as they have a long life and are easy to clean.